 The second one is the quality of the seller contacts you get.

-According to Flipster, all the seller contact information is already skip traced, but there is no information about the hit rate and how well those already skip traced contacts could be reached.
+According to Flipster, all the seller contact information is already skip traced, but there is no information about the hit rate and how well those already skip-traced contacts could be reached.

 To increase the quality of the seller contacts, you may use a workaround and do a second separate skip trace with the contacts you get by using an additional tool.

-Further skip tracing tools I already analyzed in this article.
+Additional skip tracing tools I already analyzed in this article.

 Is Flipster Worth It?